aws/aws-fpga/hdk/README.md

 <a name="simcl"></a>
 ## Simulate your Custom Logic design (RTL Simulation)

-You can use Vivado XSIM simulator, or bring your own simulator (like Synopsys' VCS, Mentor's Questa, or Cadence Incisive).
+You can use Vivado XSIM simulator, or bring your own simulator (like Synopsys' VCS or Mentor's Questa).
 Follow the [RTL simulation environment setup](./docs/RTL_Simulating_CL_Designs.md#introduction) to run these simulations

 <a name="buildcl"></a>